Cosmian/kms/documentation/docs/cli/cli.md

 The configuration file should be edited manually to reflect the actual configuration of the KMS.

 - `kms_server_url` is MANDATORY and is the URL of the KMS server
-- `kms_access_token` is OPTIONAL and is the access token used to authenticate to the KMS (and bootstrap) server.
+- `kms_access_token` is OPTIONAL and is the access token used to authenticate to the KMS server.
-- `ssl_client_pkcs12_path`: is OPTIONAL and is the path to the PKCS12 file containing the client certificate and private key to use when authenticating to a KMS server (or bootstrap server) using a certificate.
+- `ssl_client_pkcs12_path`: is OPTIONAL and is the path to the PKCS12 file containing the client certificate and private key to use when authenticating to a KMS server using a certificate.
-- `ssl_client_pkcs12_password`: is OPTIONAL and is the password to open the PKCS12 file when authenticating to the KMS server (or bootstrap server) using a certificate.
+- `ssl_client_pkcs12_password`: is OPTIONAL and is the password to open the PKCS12 file when authenticating to the KMS server using a certificate.
 - `kms_database_secret` is OPTIONAL and is the base 64 encoded secret to use when connecting to a KMS using an encrypted database
 - `accept_invalid_certs` is OPTIONAL and should be set to "true" to allow the CLI to connect to a KMS using an "invalid" certificate, such as a self-signed SSL certificate.
 Useful to run tests with a self-signed certificate.
 - `verified_cert` contains the verified PEM TLS certificate used for certificate pinning